ePages-de/epages-docs/soap/error-handling.md

   </soap:Body>
 </soap:Envelope>
 {% endhighlight %}

-some more detail could be found in epages log files related to the Hashcode and the error GUID
+Find more details in the ePages log files related to the hash code and the error GUID.

-# wrong authentication (http:error)
+# Incorrect authentication (`http:error`)

-By missing or wrong authentication it occures a HTTP error only before passing to the epages service.
-It responses a statuscode 401 only without any content
+If an authentication is missing or incorrect, an HTTP error occurs with an HTTP 401 status code only without content.
+The error occurs even before the request will be passed to the ePages service.